(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Conclusions

 \section{Conclusions}

 How do dark matter particles interact with matter?
-One of the most commonly considered cases to probe is the spin-independent interactions of $m_\chi > 1\;\text{GeV}$ point-like dark matter with nuclei.
-In the literature, a vast array of constraints --- based on astrophysical and cosmological tests, as well as direct-detection searches with a wide range of nuclei and overburdens --- are all compared to each other in simple plots of the dark matter-nucleon cross section and dark-matter mass.
-Comparing searches in this way requires the assumption of scaling relations, e.g., $\sigma_{\chi A} \propto A^4 \sigma_{\chi N}$ for $m_\chi \gg m_A$, that are widely assumed to be model-independent.
+One of the most commonly considered cases to probe is the spin-independent interactions of $m_\chi > 1\;\text{GeV}$ pointlike dark matter with nuclei.
+In the literature, a vast array of constraints --- based on astrophysical and cosmological tests, as well as direct-detection searches with a wide range of nuclei and overburdens --- are all compared to each other in simple plots of the dark matter-nucleon cross section and dark matter mass.
+Comparing searches in this way requires the assumption of scaling relations, e.g., $\sigma_{\chi A} \propto A^4 \sigma_{\chi N}$ for $m_\chi \gg m_A$, that are widely assumed to be model independent.

 We systematically examine the validity of the assumptions used to derive these relations, calculating where model independence ends.
 Figure~\ref{fig:limit_summary} summarizes our results.
-We find:
+We find the following:

 \begin{enumerate} \item For small cross sections, $\sigma_{\chi N}\ll10^{-32}\;\text{cm}^2$, the usual scaling relations are valid, and multiple reasonable models can produce the same scaling relation. \item For $10^{-32}\;\text{cm}^2\lesssim\sigma_{\chi N}\lesssim10^{-25}\;\text{cm}^2$, the assumed $A^4$ scaling for a contact interaction progressively fails for all nuclear targets as cross sections for heavier nuclei begin to saturate at their geometric cross sections.
-Experimental constraints on the existence of light mediators prevent simple light mediator models from achieving cross sections in this range at all, such that constraints set in this range of cross sections should be specialized to a model. \item For $\sigma_{\chi N}>10^{-25}\;\text{cm}^2$, dark matter cannot be point-like.
+Experimental constraints on the existence of light mediators prevent simple light mediator models from achieving cross sections in this range at all, such that constraints set in this range of cross sections should be specialized to a model. \item For $\sigma_{\chi N}>10^{-25}\;\text{cm}^2$, dark matter cannot be pointlike.
 Contact interactions cannot achieve cross sections larger than the geometric cross section $\sigma_{\chi A}\simeq 4\pi r_A^2$, and simple light mediators are strongly ruled out.
 Dark matter with cross sections in this range must be composite. \end{enumerate}

 The failure of the scaling relations should influence the design of future dark matter searches.
 For interactions with cross sections that scale less than linearly with $A$, such as some models of composite dark matter, dark matter detectors with lighter nuclei are more efficient per unit detector mass.
 As a result, future direct-detection searches for strongly interacting dark matter may benefit from constructing detectors with light nuclei.